snowwits/openend/README.md

 ### 3.4 Video Navigation
 - Like always, you can use the Arrow Left/Arrow Right keys (<-, ->) on your keyboard for 5 second time jumps.
 - If a video is run in Spoiler-Free Mode, Open End adds a Video Navigation Toolbar which you can use to make larger time jumps.
 - The length of the time jumps can be specified in the same format as Twitch time stamps:
   - E.g. \"2\" for 2 minutes or \"1h2m3s\" for 1 hour, 2 minutes and 3 seconds".
-  - Short time jumps (2 minutes and less) are executed without a page reload (via repeatedly "pressing" the Arrow Left/Arrow Right keys).
-  - Large time jumps (over 2 minutes) are executed by reloading the page (setting the timestamp in the URL).

 #### 3.4.1 Keyboard/Mouse Shortcuts
 - When the focus is on the time jump input field, the following keyboard / mouse actions are supported: